benborgers/potion/README.md

 All endpoints are relative to the base URL: `https://potion-api.now.sh`

+Responses are cached for 10 seconds, so it'll take up to 10 seconds for changes made in Notion to show up.

 *`<notion-page-id>` refers to the 32 character alphanumeric string in the URL of a Notion doc (but not a query parameter, so not the string after `?v=`).*

 ### /table